decaf-dev/obsidian-dataloom/CONTRIBUTING.md

 ## Pull requests

 Once you have made your changes, make a pull request.
+Please choose the `dev` branch for the branch that you would like to merge into.

 The pull request will be reviewed.
-Once it is approved, it will be merged into `master`.
+Once it is approved, it will be merged into `dev`.